Understanding Trade Unions in Vietnam: Everything You Need to Know

 Trade unions play a vital role in Vietnam’s labor landscape, advocating for workers’ rights and fostering a productive working environment.
 Whether you’re an employer, an employee, or simply interested in labor relations in Vietnam, this post provides a comprehensive guide to trade unions in the country.

-In Vietnam, trade unions are socio-political organizations representing the working class.
-Established on a voluntary basis, they operate within the country’s political system under the leadership of the Communist Party of Vietnam.
-Their primary function is to protect the legitimate rights and interests of workers, while also contributing to state management and socio-economic development.
+In Vietnam, trade unions serve as socio-political organizations that represent the working class.
+Workers establish these unions voluntarily, and they function under the leadership of the Communist Party of Vietnam.
+Their core mission is to protect workers’ legitimate rights and interests while also supporting state management and socio-economic development.

 Structure and Membership